 Staying Safe During Cold and Flu Season

 When the cold weather moves in, so does cold and flu season.
-For people living with a UCD, it’s important to keep the body from being weakened by viruses and germs that are common during cold and flu seasons.
+For people living with a urea cycle disorder, it’s important to keep the body from being weakened by viruses and germs that are common during cold and flu seasons.
 Getting sick may trigger ammonia levels to start rising to toxic levels.
 As one mother of a daughter living with a UCD shares, “When November rolls around, we’re on high alert for her classmates coughing and sniffling because a simple cold could turn into something dangerous for her.”

 Here are a few ways to help avoid getting sick during this time of year: